-This is because they operate using Voice Over Internet Protocol (VoIP.)
+Virtual phone systems operate using Voice Over Internet Protocol (VoIP).
 When a call is made over a virtual network, an endpoint connection between the caller and the callee is established.
 Voice data is then broken up into packets, which allows the data to travel over the Internet to the other line.
 Once that packet data reaches the intended recipient, it’s changed back into voice data.

 Callers no longer need to hang up and redial additional numbers in order to reach the desired party.
-The cloud-based phone system can forward calls to multiple devices in a customizable order.
+Virtual phone systems can forward calls to multiple devices in a customizable order.